 I would be in the company of intellects and feel inferior, remaining quiet because I didn’t feel as if I had anything of value to contribute.
-I would hear stories of my friends who were making more money or had more prestigious jobs and I would remind myself, “it’s okay, I am not in it for the money.
-I like what I do.”
+I would hear stories of my friends who were making more money or had more prestigious jobs and I would remind myself that I was not in it for the money.

 I had two favorite songs from my early Sunday school days.
 The first: “We Are One in the Spirit” and the second: “This Little Light of Mine.”

-Both songs also shaped my belief system and influenced who I wanted to be.
+Both songs shaped my belief system and influenced who I wanted to be.
 I wanted to be an example.
 I believed in being kind to everyone so that they could see God’s love through me.
 I would let myself shine in that regard.
-I would shine in goodness . . .but not greatness.
+I would shine in goodness . . . but not greatness.

-Fast-forward to present day.
-I am driving to work and “This Little Light of Mine” for some reason popped into my head.
+Fast-forward to a few years ago. . .
+I was driving to work and “This Little Light of Mine” for some reason popped into my head.
 I started singing it.
 I then reached for a notebook given to me by my mother.
-The book opened up to a famous quote (my mother had placed inside by Marianne Williamson—Our Deepest Fear.
+The book opened up to a poem my mother had placed inside by Marianne Williamson—Our Deepest Fear.
 I was familiar with the poem, but had not given it the credence it deserved until that morning.
 That morning, her words touched my heart and resonated with my soul.
 In a nutshell, her poem tells us not to dim our lights.
 As she writes, “as we let our own light shine, we unconsciously give other people permission to do the same.”

-I had the A-ha moment.
-It took both reminders of light to come to me TOGETHER for it to finally hit me over the head: God does not want us playing small or average.
-He wants us to SHINE BRIGHT.
-He wants to be confident, full of belief and hope; He wants us to live without fear or limitations.
-He wants us to SOAR.
+God does not want us playing small or average.
+He wants us to shine bright.
+He wants us to be confident, full of belief and hope; to live without fear or limitations.
+He wants us to soar.

 We are not hurting others by being great, wonderful, and fabulous.
 Instead, we are blessing those around us.
 It is this light that attracts.